diegodrz/TaxesCalculator/README.md

 - The autentication is persisted in sessionStorage

 ## Bugs
-- When a invoice is saved in the history, it does not appear in datetime order
+- When an invoice is saved in the history, it doesn't appear in datetime order

 ## Unit tests
 I wrote some unit tests in /tests folder<br>